 If you haven’t noticed, the regional name implies the alcohol.
 Moscow Mule uses vodka, Kentucky Mule uses bourbon, Mexican Mule uses tequila, and so on.
 Rum is used to make a Caribbean Mule.
 Spiced rum has a warm, comforting feel that’s perfect for fall season.
 Pair that with ginger beer for an accompanying spice and added sweetness, and you have a homemade cocktail perfect for winter nights or holiday entertaining.

-It’s important to use a quality alcohol, even in mixed drinks.
-The flavors of the alcohol shine through and provides a balance.
-I recommend Don Q Spiced rum.
-It comes from one of America’s oldest family-owned businesses in Puerto Rico, with a rum making tradition that started in 1865.
+It’s important to use a quality spiced rum, even in mixed drinks.
+The flavors of the rum shine through and provide a balance to the simple syrup and ginger beer.
+I recommend Don Q Spiced Rum.
+It comes from one of America’s oldest family-owned businesses in Puerto Rico, with a rum-making tradition that started in 1865.

-Don Q Spiced is a premium rum with warm, radiant, and rich flavor profiles.
-There’s a medium to heavy texture that’s evident on the glass, similar to a quality wine.
+There’s a medium to heavy texture that’s evident on the glass, similar to quality wine.
 It’s oak barrel aged in a distillery that’s one of the most environmentally responsible and greenest in the spirits industry.
-They practice energy return and useful post-production materials.

 Should I buy store-bought simple syrup or make my own?